mate-academy/qa-course-coffee-cart-app/README.md

 # Coffee cart

-This app is deployed for QA course basic module.

 ## Special actions you can do
 1. **Double click** on coffee title to translate it to Chinese.
 2. **Right click** on coffee icon to open an add to cart `<dialog>`.